unixwzrd/unixwzrd.github.io/html/projects/LogGPT.md

 ## Development & Availability

 LogGPT is available for **Safari on macOS** through its [App Store listing](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12).
-Version 1.2.1, which adds export progress and cancellation, has been submitted to Apple and is currently in review.
-Existing owners will receive the update at no additional charge after approval, and LogGPT supports Family Sharing.
+Version 1.2.1 is the current public release.
+Version 1.3.0 is now in Apple’s review process and adds ChatGPT Work artifact support while retaining the export progress and cancellation introduced in 1.2.1.
+Anyone getting LogGPT now will receive version 1.3.0 through the same App Store listing when it is released.
+Existing owners receive the update at no additional charge, and LogGPT supports Family Sharing.
 Basic JSON export remains available without the upgrade; LogGPT Plus is a permanent in-app purchase.
 The project is also available on [GitHub](https://github.com/unixwzrd/LogGPT).

 For details on **installation, usage, and technical documentation**, refer to the project's **[README](https://github.com/unixwzrd/LogGPT)**.